Act 2: Recap

 Six chapters, in order of what they did:

-Backendthat delegates everything but matmul to the scalar one.
-Roughly 4–8×, on both prefill and decode. - II.4: Multithreaded CPU backend. rayon spreads matmul rows across every core.
-Near-linear scaling for prefill, which has hundreds of output rows to split.
+• II.4: Multithreaded CPU backend. rayon spreads matmul rows across every core: a 511-token prefill dropped from 19.4 s to 3.8 s (5.1×).
 Deliberately no benefit for decode: a single-row matrix-vector product can't be split across cores, so the size threshold sends it straight back to the SIMD path.

-- II.5: Metal GPU backend.
+• II.5: Metal GPU backend.
 A Metal Shading Language matmul kernel, command buffers, and Apple Silicon's unified memory for copy-free data sharing.
-Big prefill matmuls move to the thousands of GPU threads; small decode matmuls fall back to the CPU, again by threshold.
+Big prefill matmuls move to the thousands of GPU threads (the 511-token prefill drops again, 3.7 s → 1.7 s); small decode matmuls fall back to the CPU, again by threshold.

-- II.6: Q8_0 quantization.
+• II.6: Q8_0 quantization.
 The fix for decode.
-The model's weights ship as 8-bit quantized blocks, roughly a quarter the bytes of FP32, and the engine learned to multiply against them directly, with dequantization fused into the dot product.
-Decode, which is bandwidth-bound, nearly doubled.
+The model's weights ship as 8-bit quantized blocks, roughly a quarter the bytes of FP32, and the engine learned to multiply against them directly, quantizing the activations on the fly so the whole dot product runs in integer NEON.
+Decode, which is bandwidth-bound, more than doubled: 18 → 41 tokens/sec.

 The one idea that explains all of it